-The best time to visit Joshua Tree National Park is from March to May or September to November.
-The temperature averages the mid-80s during daytime and mid-50s at night.
+The best time to visit Joshua Tree National Park is from March to May and September to November.
+The temperature averages in the mid-80s during the daytime and mid-50s at night.

 Most visitors find that the conditions in the park are just perfect for hiking, camping, and general outdoor activities.

 June to September

 The summer months are the hottest, and thus Joshua Tree has lesser visitors.

 If you’re visiting during the summer, remember to bring lots of water, dress appropriately, and avoid vigorous activities when it’s hot outside.

 What’s on :

 - National Park Service Birthday Free Entrance Day (August)